Find out what are the benefits of peppermint tea and how often you should drink it!

 Strain leaves: After straining the leaves you can drink the tea as it is or you can serve it with a drizzle of honey and a squeeze of lemon.

 How much to drink

-Peppermint tea is naturally caffeine-free drink and you can drink it throughout the day.
-It contains zero calories which makes it great alternative to fruit juices, soda and other sugarry drinks.
-If you flavor the tea with honey, sugar or other sweetener will add calories to the drink.
+Peppermint tea is a naturally caffeine-free drink and you can drink it throughout the day.
+It contains zero calories which makes it a great alternative to fruit juices, soda, and other sugary drinks.
+If you flavor the tea with honey, sugar or other sweeteners will add calories to the drink.

 Peppermint tea FAQ

 Peppermint tea is a caffeine-free beverage, the only way any tea can have caffeine is if it’s made using the plant ” Camellia Sinensis“.
 Peppermint tea is made by using the peppermint plant, which has zero caffeine, so peppermint tea is caffeine-free.

 Does peppermint tea help you sleep?